miikapo/fastapi-crud/README.md

 # fastapi-crud
-CRUD Endpoint generation for FastAPI
+Automatic CRUD route generation from SQLAlchemy models for FastAPI